Scottish-Tech-Army/soundscape-backend/docs/operations.md

     Generally, all three values should be zero, except when an ingestion occurs when they should all increase to one then return to zero after a few (typically ten) hours.

 Most of this data can be viewed in the detailed monitoring queries below, with more information.

+## Alerts

+A range of alerts are configured, and will be seen in email reports sent to the configured users.

+- Severity 4: a VM (iOS or Android) successfully ran to completion.

+- Severity 1: a VM (iOS or Android) reported an error

+- Severity 1: a VM (iOS or Android) took so long to complete that it must have failed (and presumably the termination script did not work to report the error)

+- Severity 3: errors are reported in Azure Front Door for Soundscape requests

 ## Detailed log monitoring